omkarkhair/sp-jello/README.md

 For OData query reference, check https://msdn.microsoft.com/en-us/library/office/fp142385.aspx
 ###### Note
-This code is available to you as is without an warranties.
+This code is available to you as is without any warranties.
 It can do wonders, or shatter your dreams to pieces.
 The developers take no liability.